 To capture engagement with learning, we looked at the answers to four questions: to what extent does the student’s university support critical thinking?; to what extent does the teaching support reflection on, or making connections between, the things that the student has learned?; to what extent does the teaching support apply the student’s learning to the real world?; and, finally, to what extent do the classes taken challenge the student?

 To capture students’ opportunity to interact with others, we used responses to two questions: to what extent does the student have the opportunity to interact with faculty and teachers?; and to what extent does the university provide opportunities for collaborative learning?

 The student recommendation metric is based on the question: “If a friend or family member were considering going to university, based on your experience, how likely or unlikely are you to recommend your university to them?”

-To measure career preparation, students were asked how effective their institution was at helping to secure valuable internships that prepare them for their chosen career, while the measure on links to the labour market was based on a question asking to what extent the institution provided opportunities for students to learn about and make connection to the world of work.
+To measure links to the labour market, students were asked to what extent their institution provided opportunities for them to learn about and make connections to the world of work.

 Resources – 20%

 - Staff-to-student ratio: 7.5%

 - Quality of services: 5%